 Define sufficient tags or product type attributes to help shoppers make their choice

-Encouraging discovery: Showing a precise range
+Encouraging discovery: showcasing a specific range

-A fashion store that has a range of jewellery
+A fashion store that has a range of jewellery:

 Only part of the jewellery range is exposed in the store, with much more available online.